Cosimzhou/MyBook/IT-docs/tmux-note.md

-tmux new -s myname  # start new with session name tmux a  #  (or at, or attach)  attach tmux a -d  #  (or at, or attach)  attach and disconnect all other sessions first tmux a -t myname          # attach to named tmux ls          # list sessions tmux kill-session -t myname        # kill session tmux ls | grep : | cut -d. -f1 | awk '{print substr($1, 0, length($1)-1)}' | xargs kill        #  Kill all the tmux sessions
+tmux new -s myname  # start new with session name tmux a  #  (or at, or attach)  attach tmux a -d  #  (or at, or attach)  attach and disconnect all other sessions first tmux a -t myname          # attach to named(allow multipair access) tmux ls          # list sessions tmux kill-session -t myname        # kill session tmux ls | grep : | cut -d. -f1 | awk '{print substr($1, 0, length($1)-1)}' | xargs kill        #  Kill all the tmux sessions